shadow9owo/xtHUNT/docs/Story.md

 story:

-this games story revolves around the themes of corruption in state and corruption in new day and old day religion
+this games story revolves around the themes of corruption in state and<br>
+corruption in new day and old day religion

 basically the games about a town being over ran with fanatics (aka as a sekta)